isaactony/user-management-api-with-JWT/README.md

-# User Management API with JWT
+# User Management API with JWT.
 This repository contains a simple User Management API implemented using Node.js, Express, MongoDB, and JSON Web Tokens (JWT).
 The API provides endpoints for user registration, login, and accessing protected routes that require authentication.
 # Installation
 Clone the repository: